Cock Tavern Theatre: History

 The Cock Tavern Theatre was founded in January 2009 in the former first floor function room of The Cock Tavern by Adam Spreadbury-Maher, who is currently the theatre's artistic director.
 Its first production, Shakespeare's The Tempest, premiered on 4 February 2009 directed by Simon Beyer.
 The theatre was frequently noted for the intimate and authentic experience provided by the backdrop of the upstairs room at the Cock Tavern.
 Productions were also staged in the bar itself as well as on the first-floor outside terrace.

 The Cock Tavern Theatre won the Peter Brook...
 Empty Space – Dan Crawford Pub Theatre Award in November 2009, just 10 months after opening, where it was praised by theatre critic Mark Shenton:

 "The Cock Tavern, with its tiny auditorium of around 40 seats squeezed into three rows, is a quintessentially cramped upstairs pub theatre.
 But it is also, thanks to the boldness of its producing team, a newly-essential one, both for restoring some past fringe glories and also moving it boldly forward with new work."

 Although the Cock Tavern Theatre originally operated as a receiving house alongside its own productions, it developed into a full-fledged production house.
 Following a health and safety review of the theatre's access and escape stairs, the theatre closed permanently on 8 April 2011.
 Productions transferred to other theatres.

 Artistic policy and resident companies

 The Cock Tavern Theatre had a commitment to hosting world premieres and revivals from playwrights whose work is considered by the artistic director to be relatively unrepresented within British Theatre.
-From 2008, the theatre developed a reputation for imaginative programming and quality productions, and will be presenting premieres by playwrights Edward Bond, Charlotte Eilenberg, Jack Hibberd and Nick Ward.
-All programming at the theatre is provided by its two resident companies.
+From 2008, the theatre developed a reputation for imaginative programming and quality productions, and was said to be presenting premieres by playwrights Edward Bond, Charlotte Eilenberg, Jack Hibberd and Nick Ward.
+All programming at the theatre was provided by its two resident companies.

 Good Night Out Presents

 Good Night Out Presents was formed in August 2008 and moved to The Cock Tavern Theatre following a residency at The White Bear Theatre.
-The company has developed a relationship with Nick Ward as the theatre's playwright in residence.
+The company developed a relationship with Nick Ward as the theatre's playwright in residence.
 His play, The Present, was revived at The Cock Tavern Theatre under the guidance of the playwright in 2009.